- Academic in nature

 - Select Confirm.

-Your changes are submitted to a job that runs overnight to update the electronic collection, its portfolios, and bibliographic records in the Community Zone.Until the job has completed, the Update in Community button will not be visible in the Electronic Collection Editor for the electronic collection being processed by this job.
+Your changes are submitted to a job that runs overnight to update the electronic collection, its portfolios, services, and bibliographic records in the Community Zone.
+This job copies the information from the override fields to the main fields and then removes the override values.
+This synchronizes your electronic collection with the Community Zone.Until the job has completed, the Update in Community button will not be visible in the Electronic Collection Editor for the electronic collection being processed by this job.
 However, changes can continue to be made to the local electronic collection; and when the job is complete, the Update in Community button will be visible, again, and updates to the Community Zone can be requested.After the job has completed, an email is sent to the user that performed the update request and indicates either the job was successful or unsuccessful.
-When the job processes successfully, the email also includes details of the requested changes.When local portfolios that are contributed to the Community Zone using this process, you will notice that the local icon changes to the Community Zone icon after the job has completed.Local Icon ChangeWhen your update request is processed and the job finds matches for the bibliographic records associated with the portfolios, the option that you selected for handling this situation when you initially contributed the electronic collection will be used.
+When the job processes successfully, the email also includes details of the requested changes.When local portfolios that are contributed to the Community Zone using this process, you will notice that the local icon changes to the Community Zone icon after the job has completed.Local Icon ChangeWhen your update request is processed and the job finds matches for the bibliographic records associated with the portfolios, Alma uses the option that you selected for handling this situation when you initially contributed the electronic collection.
 Your choices were Use community record or Do nothing (don't link the local bibliographic records with the community Zone records).
 See the Contributing Local Electronic Collections to the Community Zone section above for more information.